JulFriedrich/miRetrieve/README.md

 ## License

-This project is licensed under the GPL-3 license - see the [LICENSE.md](LICENSE.md) file for details.
+miRetrieve is published under the GPL-3 license.

 ## Reference